Government Enforcement, Investigations, & White Collar Criminal Defense

 Compliance Program Assessments and Counseling

 In the course of government investigations, our clients frequently ask us to evaluate their domestic and global compliance programs to determine whether they would survive government scrutiny.
 In some cases, these are requests to help enhance compliance programs and assist in favorable resolution or avoid a monitor.
 Sometimes these are to assist the board of directors in fulfilling their responsibilities under a Corporate Integrity Agreement with HHS/OIG.
 And sometimes they are to help boards and management teams obtain an objective view of their strengths and opportunities for enhancement.
 Whatever the posture, we bring our collective public and private experience to bear in reaching practical, reasonable results tailored to the realities of each of our distinctive clients.
-[Link to Compliance Write Up Here]
+Read more about our Compliance Program, Counseling, Design, and Assessments here.

 We have served as and are often considered for monitorships, trusteeships, and similar roles following the resolution of serious government enforcement actions, including securities fraud, health care fraud, and FCPA matters.